GRDI-GenARCC/tutorials-and-workshops/Conda/conda_get_started.md

 ## 3.0 Instruction

+- If you are in Ubuntu in WSL or connected to the GPSC, you're already using CLI
 - In an Ubuntu desktop environment, you can use the "Terminal" application for the CLI (command line interface).
 Alternatively you can use **Ctrl-Alt-T**
-- If you are in Ubuntu in WSL or connected to the GPSC, you're already using CLI
 - If you are in Windows, open the "Anaconda Prompt" application.
 - Review window placement for the workshop
   - Teams or Markdown document split to one side
-  - Ubuntu window
+  - Terminal window

 <br>